CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-2.md

     ![](../images/step-13.png)

 ### Task 2: Configuring the Environment

+In this task, you will configure the environment by installing dependencies, initializing the project, and validating Azure service connections using a Jupyter notebook.

 1. In the left **explorer** panel, click on the dropdown next to **1-introduction (1)** and select **2-environment_setup.ipynb (2)** file.